brownt47/R-For-Data-Science-Solutions/Chapter 3.8.1 Solutions.md

 ![image](/images/Exercise3.8.1.1g.png)

 Did we improve this plot?
-We hope so, but that is a debate for the field of visualization.
+We hope so.
+This is a debate for the field of visualization.
 Right now we are just practicing ways to alter plots in the hopes of improving the showcasing of the data we want to display.

-## Exercise 2: What parameters to geom_jitter() control the amount of jittering?
+## Exercise 2: What parameters to `geom_jitter()` control the amount of jittering?

 We already addressed this partly in the previous exercise